Minimization of Transformed $L_1$ Penalty: Theory, Difference of Convex Function Algorithm, and Robust Application in

 \subsection{Convergence Theory for Unconstrained DCATL1}

 We present a convergence theory for the Algorithm \ref{alg: DCA} (DCATL1).
 We prove that the sequence $\{ f(x^n) \}$ is decreasing and convergent, while the sequence $\{ x^n \}$ is bounded under some requirement on $\lambda$.
-Its sub-limit vector $x^*$ is a stationary point satisfying the first order optimality condition.
-Our proof is based on the convergent theory of DCA for $l_1 - l_2$ penalty function \cite{l1-l2-yinminimization} besides the general results \cite{DCA:tao1997convex, DCA:tao1998dc}.
+Its subsequential limit vector $x^*$ is a stationary point satisfying the first order optimality condition.
+Our proof is based on the convergence theory of $l_1 - l_2$ penalty function \cite{l1-l2-yinminimization} besides the general DCA results \cite{DCA:tao1997convex, DCA:tao1998dc}.

 \begin{defin} (Modulus of strong convexity) For a convex function $f(x)$ , the modulus of strong convexity of $f$ on $\Re^N$, denoted as $m(f)$, is defined by

 \end{defin}